 The properties of a parallelogram are listed below.
-We will use a parallelogram ABCD.
+We will use a parallelogram ABCD to show these properties.

 Opposite sides of a parallelogram are congruent.